Jinxiang, Zhejiang: Zhang Yuning

 Zhang Yuning, 张玉宁, is a Chinese National Soccer Player, a forward player for Beijing Guoan in the professional Chinese Super league.
-He was born on January 5, 1997 (Age 25), in Jinxiang, Cangnan, Wenzhou, Zhejiang.
+He was born on January 5, 1997, in Jinxiang, Cangnan, Wenzhou, Zhejiang.
 In 2008, at age of 11, he played for Zhejiang Greentown Youth Football Team.
 In 2015, he transferred to SBV Vitesse, becoming the youngest Chinese player to play in the European League.
 In 2016, he was selected by the Chinese National Team and scored 2 goals on his debut, becoming the youngest Chinese soccer player who scores on the debut in the history of the Chinese National Soccer Team.
 In 2017, he was transferred to West Bromwich Albion in the Premier League, then loaned to SV Werder Bremen, a German professional soccer club, becoming the youngest Chinese player who played in the Bundesliga.
 In 2019, he transferred to Beijing Guoan.

 Wang Junyao

 Wang Junyao (1966－November 7, 2004), is the founder of Juneyao Group, Entrepreneurs of the People's Republic of China, Member of the Tenth National Committee of the Chinese People's Political Consultative Conference, "the first person to charter a plane in China".
 On July 28, 1991, he contracted the first airline from Wenzhou to Changsha, pioneering the private charter of civil aviation in China.
 On April 5, 1992, he established Wenzhou Tianlong Packer Industrial Co., China's first private air charter company.
 In 1994, he established Junyao Dairy Company, and next year established Wenzhou Juneyao Group Co.
 In 2000, he invested 300 million yuan on acquire 45 acres of land in Shanghai and moved the operation center, offices and scientific research center of Juneyao Group to Shanghai.
 By 2004, the Juneyao Group he founded had three major sectors: aviation, dairy and property investment, with total assets of 3.5 billion yuan.
 On November 7, 2004, Wang Junyao died at age 38 due to incurable intestinal cancer.